 We are also required to replace the earth wire (the middle, tallest conductor, which provides lightning protection to the OHL of the Loch Long crossing).
-This will be replaced with optical ground wire (conductor including fibre optic strands) used in end-to-end communication associated with the operation of the transmission network.
+This will be replaced with optical ground wire (conductor including fibre optic strands).

 Double circuit L7c steel lattice towers have been identified as the preferred structure to be used for the rebuild, based on our technical, cost and environmental assessments.